epochwolf/kairos/readme.md

   * Run `/Applications/XAMPP/xamppfiles/xampp security` (Mac specific.
 Command will be different on windows and linux.)
 3. Copy XAMPP's htdocs folder to a safe place.
 4. Replace the contents of XAMPP's htdocs folder with this application.
 5. Replace .htpasswd file with a more secure username and password.
-(The default is admin/Password1.)
+(The default is `admin`/`Password1`.)
-5. Load sql/database.sql into mysql using phpmyadmin.
+5. Load `sql/database.sql` into mysql using phpmyadmin.
-6. Load sql/blacklist.sql into mysql using phpmyadmin.
+6. Load `sql/blacklist.sql` into mysql using phpmyadmin.
 (If provided)
-7. Swap out the Code of Conduct in index.php for your convention's Code of Conduct.
+7. Put your convention's Code of Conduct in `_partials/code_of_conduct.php`.
-8. Edit the various configuration values in _includes/config.php as needed.
+8. Edit the various configuration values in `_includes/config.php` as needed.

 ## Sign Up Screenshots